dpakGit/DevOps_Traning/Git/Docs.md

 ```

 This way, you can manage multiple tasks and branches without conflicts.

+Also, "Imagine you're working on a feature in a specific branch, and suddenly you need to switch to a different branch, such as the main branch, to address an urgent issue.
+However, you can't simply switch branches using git checkout <branch name> because you have uncommitted changes in your current branch.
+In this scenario, git stash comes to the rescue, allowing you to temporarily save your changes and switch to the desired branch without committing your work in the original branch."

 Q: Are the commands "git stash apply" and "git stash pop" same ?